Global behavior of temporal discretizations for Volterra integrodifferential equations with certain nonsmooth kernels: Introduction

-0.2mm The rest of this work is organized as follows.
-In Section 2, some helpful notations and Laplace transform are given, and the stability of continuous problem \eqref{eq1.1} is presented.
-In Section 3, some significant properties regarding the z-transform are given; then we construct the Crank-Nicolson method and BDF2 method combined with related quadrature rules for solving \eqref{eq1.1} with two kinds of nonsmooth kernels, respectively.
-In Section 4, the brief concluding remarks are presented.
+0.2mm The remainder of this work is organized as follows.
+In Section \ref{section2}, some helpful notations and some properties of Laplace transform are given, and the stability of continuous problem \eqref{eq1.3} is constructed.
+In Section \ref{section3}, some significant properties regarding the z-transform are given and deduced.
+Section \ref{section4} devotes to the establishment and analysis of the Crank-Nicolson IQ scheme.
+In Section \ref{section5}, the BDF2 IQ-CQ scheme is formulated and discussed.
+Section \ref{section6} designs and analyzes a Crank-Nicolson TCQ scheme.
+Then, numerical examples are provided in Section \ref{section7} to validate the theoretical estimates.
+Lastly, the brief remarks are concluded in Section \ref{section8}.

-0.2mm Throughout this paper, $\mathcal{C}$ denotes a positive constant that is independent of the spacial and temporal step sizes, and may be not necessarily the same on each occurrence.
+0.2mm Throughout this article, $\mathcal{C}$ denotes a positive constant that is independent of the spatial and temporal step sizes, and may be not necessarily the same on each occurrence.